 Piazza Guglielmo Marconi

 It may come as a surprise that Rome is a city of many Obelisks.
-In fact there are many ancient Egyptian and Roman Obelisks scattered over the city, together with some modern ones.
+In fact, there are many ancient Egyptian and Roman Obelisks scattered over the city, together with some modern ones.
 The Obelisk of Marconi, sitting in the middle of a busy roundabout in Eur, is modern.
-This 45 metre high structure was built in 1959 for the 1960 Summer Olympics and is dedicated to Italian inventor and engineer, Guglielmo Marconi.
+This 45 meter high structure was built in 1959 for the 1960 Summer Olympics and is dedicated to Italian inventor and engineer, Guglielmo Marconi.

 the National Museum of Prehistory and Ethnography

 National Museum of Prehistory and Ethnography. https://www.facebook.com/museo.luigi.pigorini

 This museum houses a collection of ethno-anthropological and paleontological artifacts.
 Luigi Pigorini, its founder, intended not only to house the remains of Italian prehistoric culture but those hailing from other continents and cultures, including Africa, Asia, and America.
 Therefore, the museum offers a rare glimpse into a much older Italian and World history, often overlooked by visitors to Rome.

 Opening Hours; Tuesday -Sunday 8 am -7 pm